ErgodicEntropy/Plate-Tectonics-Algorithm/README.md

 The following are the rules of thumb of algorithmic correspondences:
 1. Specificity = Don’t restrict development to analogies and metaphors only.
 Instead, integrate actual functionalities and mechanisms (control flow of the code) from nature on top of mere analogies and metaphors.
 2. Irreplacability: if the control flow of the code could be described conceptually otherwise, then the algorithmic correspondence is merely analogical and/or metaphorical, and thus redundant.
-3. Validity: Operators and Equation
+3. Validity: Operators and Equation (Conceptual and Numerical validity)
 ### Type of the optimization algorithm:
 1. Population Optimization algorithm:
 2. Local Optimization algorithm: the algorithm moves locally from one solution to another in the hopes of finding global optima (or an approximation thereof)